masoncj/esp32-examples/README.md

 ```
 git submodule update --init
 ```

+### Compilation error involving `esp32-hal-spi.c`.

+Remove that file.
+I think this is mismatch between arduino and the ESP-IDF, but I haven't had time to debug yet.

 ### My program is crashing in a loop and I can't get the device to flash